majchrzamemil/error-http/README.md

 `#[code(XXX)]` defined for a given enum variant will result in `XXX` HTTP code being returned for it.
 Any variant without `#[code(XXX)]` will default to `500`.
 Any invalid HTTP error code will default to `500`.

-`#[body(message)]` defined for a given variant will add a body to the response. `body` can be any expression that produces String or &str Currently, there is no option to change the content type.
+`#[body(message)]` defined for a given variant will add a body to the response. `body` can be any expression that produces `String` or `&str`.
+Currently, there is no option to change the content type.

 ## Supported web servers

 This crate only allows choosing exactly one of avaliable implementations.
 Avaliable implementation:
+- `actix-web`
 - `axum`
 - `rocket`